JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 1. Go to the `Anteproyecto` directory, where you will find the `anteproyecto.tex` file.
 This is the one you should work in.
 An example is provided in the repo file.
 2. Edit the file to suit your needs
-3. Compile it (there is a `Makefile` available, but you can use your standard LaTeX build tool).
+3. Compile it (there is a `Makefile` available, but you can use your standard LaTeX build tool or command within your preferred \LaTeX{} editor).

 ## To fill in and generate the main book